TankOs/SFGUI/README.md

 Hit _Configure_ followed by _Generate_.
 Close CMake.

-Finally either open the project files you have generated with CMake (e.g.
+Finally, either open the project files you have generated with CMake (e.g.
-Visual Studio solution) or instruct the chosen Make tool to build SFGUI, for example GNU Make:
+Visual Studio solution) or instruct CMake to run the matching build tool:

-  * `make install` (as root)
+  * `cmake --build build/ --config debug --target install` (as root)

 On Linux and after installing, you have to update _ld's_ library cache by running `ldconfig` as root.